airbnb/streamalert/docs/source/historical-search.rst

 Alerts Search
 *************

-* Review alert firehose configuration, see :ref:`alerts_firehose_configuration` in ``CONFIGURATION`` session.
+* Review alert Firehose configuration, see :ref:`alerts_Firehose_configuration` in ``CONFIGURATION`` session.
 Athena database and Athena alerts table are created automatically when you first deploy StreamAlert.
-* If the ``store_format`` is set to ``parquet``, you can run ``MSCK REPAIR TABLE alerts`` command in the Athena to load all available partitions and then alerts can be searchable.
+* If the ``file_format`` is set to ``parquet``, you can run ``MSCK REPAIR TABLE alerts`` command in the Athena to load all available partitions and then alerts can be searchable.
 However, using ``MSCK REPAIR`` command can not load new partitions automatically.
 * StreamAlert provides a lambda function ``athena_partition_refresh`` to load new partitions to Athena tables once the data arrives in the S3 buckets automatically.
 Update ``athena_partition_refresh_config`` if necessary.
 Open ``conf/lambda.json``.
 See more settings :ref:`configure_athena_partition_refresh_lambda`

   .. code-block:: bash